-8 8 identifies the bus adapter connecting the GSC+ bus to the system bus. () identifies the slot number of the Fast/Wide SCSI interface.
-(See Figure B-3 in Appendix B, Bus Architectures.) ļ 5 represents the "target", or SCSI address, set on the disk device itself. $ \\$ (0 indicates a unit number or SCSI LUN number.
+8 identifies the bus adapter connecting the GSC+ bus the system bus. $ \\$ 0 identifies the slot number of the Fast/Wide SCSI interface.
+(See Figure B-3 in Appendix B, Bus Architectures.)
+5 represents the "target," or SCSI address, set on the disk device itself. $% \label{eq:control} % \label{eq:control}$ 0 indicates a unit number or SCSI LUN number.

-Field separators (slash (/) or dot (.)) separate the numbers of the hardware address and have no bearing on system administration.
+Field separators slash (/) and dot (.) separate the numbers of the hardware address and have no bearing on system administration.
 The displayed classes are more meaningful in the context of instance numbers, which are visible in ioscan -f listings, and will be discussed shortly.
-Explanation of hardware addresses on multi-function cards is in Appendix B.
+Explanation of hardware addresses on multi-function cards is in Appendix B , "Bus Architectures."